 – California Dream Act Application, for students who qualify for the AB-540 Nonresident Tuition Exemption.
 For more information, please visit the Dream Act Scholars section of the SBCC Admissions and Records website.

-- Commit to a full time student schedule (minimum 12 units) throughout the duration of the SBCC Promise for each fall and spring semester each academic year by one week prior to the following term’s registration date.
-Summer session is encouraged but there is no minimum unit requirement.
+- Enroll at SBCC in either the fall or spring semester immediately following high school or equivalent, and commit to a full-time student schedule (minimum of 12 units) throughout the duration of the SBCC Promise, for fall and spring semester of each academic year.
+Register for all your classes by at least one week prior to the add/drop (census) date.

-- Participate in academic counseling (at least one session per semester) by one week prior to the following term’s registration date.
+- Participate in academic counseling (at least one session per semester), by the end of each semester.

 - Remain in good academic standing at SBCC.